PA Program Application/ Acceptance

-It is the goal of Bethel University Physician Assistant Program (BUPAP) to recruit and admit highly qualified applicants.
-BUPAP selects applicants who have the ability to become highly competent PAs.
-BUPAP maintains the responsibility for the selection of students, the design, implementation, and evaluation of curriculum, evaluation of students, and determination of who should be awarded a degree, as directed by the Accreditation Review Commission for the Physician Assistant Standards.
-Admission decisions are based not only on satisfactory academic achievement, but also on non-academic factors, which serve to ensure that applicants for admission can complete the essential functions of the didactic and clinical education required for graduation.
+It is the goal of the Bethel University Physician Assistant Program (BUPAP) to recruit and admit highly qualified applicants.
+For this reason, admission decisions are based not only on satisfactory academic achievement but also on non-academic factors, which serve to ensure that applicants for admission can complete the essential functions of the didactic and clinical education required for graduation.

-The education of the Physician Assistant student requires the acquisition of a core medical knowledge in all fields of medicine and basic clinical skills essential for the practice of medicine regardless of specialty.
-The education of the Physician Assistant student also requires the development of critical thinking skills that prepare students for appropriate decision-making in clinical practice.
-BUPAP’s responsibility to the public is assurance that its graduates are exceptional and compassionate healthcare professionals who practice medicine within an ethical framework grounded in Christian principles.
+The education of the physician assistant student requires the acquisition of a core medical knowledge in all fields of medicine and basic clinical skills essential for the practice of medicine regardless of specialty.
+The education of the physician assistant student also requires the development of critical thinking skills that prepare students for appropriate decision-making in clinical practice.
+BUPAP’s responsibility to the public is an assurance that its graduates are exceptional and compassionate healthcare professionals who practice medicine within an ethical framework grounded in Christian principles.

-- Successful completion of the nine prerequisite courses with a Grade C or better by September 1st before matriculation in January.
+- Successful completion of the nine prerequisite courses, which can be found below, with a Grade C or better by September 1st before matriculation in January.

 - Completion of GRE and results received by CASPA for review and verification.